Madison Food Policy Council

 To drive policies, programs, and collaborative resources relative to support the development of a sustainable local and regional food system that supports equitable access to healthy, culturally appropriate food, nutrition education, and economic opportunity.

-Established in October 2012 by Mayor Paul Soglin and the Madison Common Council.
+Established in October 2012 by former Mayor Paul Soglin and the Madison Common Council.

 Role / Responsibilities